BupKuuBro/PHPproject/readme.txt

 admin password : adminpower

-Password is encrypted and cannot be viewed database
+Password is encrypted and cannot be viewed password coluum

 this page copyright by jeong.pil.ho contect by xhfleodhkd@naver.com to xhfleodhkd20@gmail.com